xojs/xo/readme.md

     --space           Use space indent instead of tabs  [Default: 2] --no-semicolon    Prevent use of semicolons
     --prettier        Conform to Prettier code style
-    --node-version    Range of Node version to support --plugin          Include third-party plugins  [Can be set multiple times] --extend          Extend defaults with a custom config  [Can be set multiple times] --open            Open files with issues in your editor
+    --node-version    Range of Node.js version to support --plugin          Include third-party plugins  [Can be set multiple times] --extend          Extend defaults with a custom config  [Can be set multiple times] --open            Open files with issues in your editor